Why Use PowerPoint Shapes?

 - Add interactive visuals in the slide that encourages audience engagement etc.

-The use of shapes influences how our audience thinks and feels about an idea.
-Numerous studies show that using shapes is as effective as the use of colors in communicating ideas.
+Shapes influence how our audience thinks and feels about an idea.
+Numerous studies show that using shapes is as effective as using colors in communicating ideas.
 People relate the triangle shapes to hills/mountains so that the shape can represent success.
 Circles are naturally calming to the senses because they are rounded by definition without sharp edges.
 By knowing the science of shapes, you can take advantage of this perception utility and accentuate your ideas’ impact.
-Check out these PowerPoint template examples effectively using shapes and learn Effective Use Of Shapes In PowerPoint To Create Winning Presentations.

 - To resize a 2-D shape, such as a square, drag a selection handle to make the size you want.

 - Drag the endpoint to the length you need to resize a 1-D shape, such as a line.